How to Avoid the Primrose Path in Divorce (if you have the will and the guts)

 Suckers, being suckers, suck this stuff up.
 It feels so good, compared to reality.
 But just scratch the surface—if you dare—and it will reveal this stuff for the scam that it is.

-The reality is that honesty doesn’t sell quickly, so in an age of information overload and short attention spans, few lawyers feel they can afford to be honest about what they sell.
+The reality is that honesty doesn’t sell quickly, so in an age of information overload and short attention spans, some lawyers feel they can afford to be honest about what they sell.

 But here’s the reality of hiring a divorce lawyer: